smFRET

 Do I need a dark room to run smFRET experiments myself?

 Most single-molecule fluorescence spectrometers require a dedicated dark room and optical table.
-However, there are some instruments emerging, like the EI-FLEX, that are compact enough to be used on a benchtop in ambient light conditions.
+However, the EI-FLEX is designed to be used on a benchtop in ambient light conditions.

 Fluorophore Pairs